c-atagec/myblog/content/blog/how-to-use-jquery-in-vue-component.md

 +++
-title = "How to Use Jquery in Vue Component with NPM" date = "2021-05-29T21:46:14+03:00"
+title = "How to Use Jquery in Vue Component with NPM" date = "2021-05-29T21:46:14+03:00" description = "In this post we are going to learn to use JQuery in Vue 3 component"

 #
 # description is optional